 Figure 5-11 shows you a custom footer I added to a spreadsheet in Page Layout view.
 This custom footer blends my own text, Preliminary Client List, with a program-generated sheet name, date, and time information, and uses all three sections: left-aligned page information, centered Preliminary Client List text, and right-aligned current date and time.

+Figure 5-11:

+Spreadsheet in

-Figure 5-11: Layout view
+Page Layout view

+showing

+the custom

+footer.

 Creating first-page headers and footers